ahmadajmi/multilingualwithangular/multilingualwithangular.md

 npm install browser-sync --save-dev
 ```

-Create an empty `gulpfile.js` configuration file within the project directory which is used to define our gulp tasks such as JavaScript and SASS.
+Create an empty `gulpfile.js` configuration file within the project directory which is used to define our gulp tasks such as JavaScript and Sass.
 You can view the complete file on [Github](https://github.com/ahmadajmi/multilingualwithangular/blob/master/gulpfile.js).

 In JavaScript task we will add `angular` and `angular-translate` files plus the main JavaScript file inside a `/js` directory then concatenate them together and uglify to minify and produce a smaller file size.